 "I didn't say Chief Food Taster.
 Even in fantasy land you're looking for promotion."

 Josh sighed and flopped onto the sofa next to CJ and reached over to steal the sandwich from her plate.
-The slap to his arm did nothing to dislodge the snack from its journey to his mouth.
+Her hurried grab did nothing to dislodge the snack from its journey to his mouth.
 "I have to practice, CJ," Josh explained, "I can't be Chief Food Taster to the President of the United States if I don't practice."

 Toby listened to Josh's protests but his attention was fixed solely on Sam who was helping himself to a sandwich and smiling at CJ's reply to Josh.
 Sam glanced up and caught Toby's eye.
 He sent Toby a slight nod and Toby relaxed back against the cushions once more.